jopemarthd/Discord-CFtools-Leaderboard-bot/README.md

 ### Instructions

-- Create settings.json file with the following format
+- Edit the settings.json file in the bot folder
     ```
 	{
 		"token": "<Your Discord BOT Token>",